 After visiting the museum, head northeast on foot till you get to the charming neighbourhood of Covent Garden, an area full of shops, theatres and restaurants, where you’ll easily find a restaurant of your liking and spend the rest of the afternoon until you have to head to the airport.

-London is a city with infinite attractions and things to see, so visitors will find it impossible to get bored.
+London is a city with infinite attractions and things to see, so it's almost impossible to get bored.